 Human Herpes (HHV) and Herpes Simplex (HSV) Viral Infections

-There are eight types of herpes viruses known to affect humans
+There are eight types of herpes viruses known to affect humans.

-1. HSV 1 - Oral lesions (tongue, lips etc.)
+• HSV 1 - Oral lesions commonly called cold sores (tongue, lips, etc.)

-2. HSV 2 - Genital lesions (vulva, vagina, cervix, glans, prepuce, and penile shaft)
+• HSV 2 - Genital lesions (vulva, vagina, cervix, glans, prepuce, and penile shaft)

-After initial infection, all herpesviruses remain latent within specific host cells and may subsequently reactivate.
-Herpesviruses do not survive long outside a host; thus, transmission usually requires intimate contact, although varicella-zoster virus (VZV) may spread by aerosol.
+After initial infection, all herpes viruses remain latent within specific host cells and may subsequently reactivate.
+Herpesviruses do not survive long outside a host; thus, the transmission usually requires intimate contact, although varicella-zoster virus (VZV) may spread by aerosol.
 In people with latent infection, the virus can reactivate without causing symptoms; in such cases, asymptomatic shedding occurs and people can transmit infection.
 Epstein-Barr virus (EBV) and human herpesvirus type 8 (HHV-8), also known as Kaposi sarcoma-associated herpesvirus (KSHV), can cause certain cancers.

-Human herpesvirus 1 Gingivostomatitis, keratoconjunctivitis, cutaneous herpes, genital herpes, encephalitis, herpes labialis, esophagitis*, pneumonia*, hepatitis* ,
+Human herpesvirus 1 Gingivostomatitis, keratoconjunctivitis, cutaneous herpes, genital herpes, encephalitis, herpes labialis, esophagitis*, pneumonia*, hepatitis*

 Herpes simplex virus type 2 Human herpesvirus 2

-Genital herpes, cutaneous herpes, gingivostomatitis, neonatal herpes, aseptic meningitis, disseminated infection*, hepatitis* ,
+Genital herpes, cutaneous herpes, gingivostomatitis, neonatal herpes, aseptic meningitis, disseminated infection*, hepatitis*

 Varicella-zoster virus